mishelld/EnergyDrink/README.md

-# ⚡🥤 Energy Drink Landing Page
+# ⚡🥤 Energy Drink website

-A demo landing page for an energy drink company where users can browse products, place orders, and earn points for each purchase.
+A demo website for an energy drink company where users can browse products, place orders, and earn points and rewards with each purchase.

 ![Demo GIF](https://github.com/mishelld/juice-copy/blob/master/homeGIFX1.gif)